The History and Present State of Urgent Care

 What Are Urgent Care Centers and What Services Do They Offer?

-Urgent care facilities are so common that you may be surprised to learn that they have only existed in the United States since the 1970s, and the first known use of the term “urgent care” was in 1973.
+Urgent care facilities are so common that you may be surprised to learn that they have only existed in the United States since the 1970s, and the first known use of the term "urgent care" was in 1973.
 According to the 2018 UCA Benchmarking Report, there are now nearly 9,000 urgent care facilities in the U.S.; this number has been growing at a rate of about 7.5% per year since 2013.
 Around 80% of all “walk-in clinics” are urgent cares.
 An estimated 29% of all primary care visits and 15% of all outpatient physician visits are handled at urgent care clinics.
-Over 89 million urgent care patient visits take place annually in the U.S. Trends show that urgent care centers are increasingly owned by large corporate entities and decreasingly owned by hospitals.
+Nearly 90 million urgent care patient visits take place annually in the U.S. Trends show that urgent care centers are increasingly owned by large corporate entities and decreasingly owned by hospitals.
 The urgent care industry is currently valued at $18 billion and is expected to continue growing.

 Among urgent care facilities surveyed, 94% report average wait times of 30 minutes or less to see a provider.
 About 35% of patients visiting urgent care clinics have no PCP, so clinics make an effort to help patients establish a relationship with a doctor.
 The main focus of urgent care facilities is treating acute but non-critical injuries and illnesses.
 By contrast, emergency rooms treat critical conditions, and PCPs and specialists may treat both acute and chronic conditions.
 Nationally, the fastest growing urgent care companies include MedExpress, Dignity Health/GoHealth, American Family Care, and FastMed.
 In the Bay Area, the largest urgent care chains are Action Urgent Care, CareNow, Concentra, Dignity Health/GoHealth, Sutter Urgent Care, U.S. HealthWorks, and One Medical.